 It isn't the species or the age that defines the relationship you will have with a companion parrot.
 It is the time you invest to discover the truth of who your companion is as an individual.
 It isn't their size.
 It isn't where they came from to find you.
 It is communication.
 Sincere communication that leaves room for messes, mistakes, and options.

-The question isn't whether a parrot is a good companion.
-The question is, are you a good companion for them.
-If you love being with and caring for a child or children, and feel happy putting them first, then yes, you are a good candidate for a companion parrot.
+The question isn't whether a parrot is a delightful companion.
+The question is, are you a delightful companion for them?
+If you love being with and caring for a child or children, and feel happy putting them first, then yes, you are an excellent candidate for a companion parrot.